DFHack/dfhack/data/blueprints/README.md

 * Buildings will be designated regardless of whether you have the required materials, but if materials are not available when the construction job is picked up by a dwarf, the buildings will be canceled and the designations will disappear.
 Until the buildingplan plugin can be extended to support all building types, you should use `quickfort orders` to pre-manufacture all the materials you need for a `#build`-mode blueprint before you apply it.

 * If you use the `jugs` alias in your `#query`-mode blueprints, be aware that there is no way to differentiate jugs from other types of tools in the game.
 Therefore, `jugs` stockpiles will also take nest boxes and other tools.
 The only workaround is not to have other tools lying around in your fort.

-* `#zone`-mode blueprints can currently only initialize zones with a single activity type.

 * Weapon traps and upright spear/spikes can currently only be built with a single weapon.